vasylenko/devdosvid.blog/content/posts/some-techniques-to-enhance-your-terraform-proficiency/index.md

 ## Key takeaways
 Terraform is far beyond the standard resource management operations.
 With the power of built-in functions, you can write more versatile code and reusable Terraform modules.

-✅ Use [conditional expressions](https://www.terraform.io/language/expressions/conditionals) with [count](https://www.terraform.io/language/meta-arguments/count) and [for_each](https://www.terraform.io/language/meta-arguments/for_each) meta-arguments, when the creation of a resource depends on some context or user inout.
+✅ Use [conditional expressions](https://www.terraform.io/language/expressions/conditionals) with [count](https://www.terraform.io/language/meta-arguments/count) and [for_each](https://www.terraform.io/language/meta-arguments/for_each) meta-arguments, when the creation of a resource depends on some context or user input.

-✅ Take advantage of [implicit types conversion](https://www.terraform.io/language/expressions/types#type-conversion) when working with input variables and their values to keep your code cleaner.
+✅ Take advantage of [implicit type conversion](https://www.terraform.io/language/expressions/types#type-conversion) when working with input variables and their values to keep your code cleaner.

 ✅ Embed YAML and JSON-based objects right into your Terraform code using built-in [encoding](https://www.terraform.io/language/functions/jsonencode) [functions](https://www.terraform.io/language/functions/yamlencode).

 ✅ And when you need to pass some files to the managed service, you can treat them as [templates](https://www.terraform.io/language/functions/templatefile) and make them multipurpose.

-Thank you for reading down to this point! ☺️
+Thank you for reading down to this point! 🤗

-And if you have some favorite Terraform tricks — I would love to know!
+If you have some favorite Terraform tricks — I would love to know!